AncientDefender/Group-Theory/README.md

 ### Script Functionality:

-- Review the scripts to understand its functionality and customize it as needed for specific analyses or extensions.
+- Review the scripts to understand their functionality and customize them as needed for specific analyses or extensions.

 ---

 Created by KWThunderRaft
 Initial Release: July 12, 2024
-Last Upated: August 2, 2024
+Last Updated: August 2, 2024